Enhanced dispersion in intermittent multiphase flow

-We drive the flow by a gravitational force $\mathbf g$ pointing along the shortest dimension of our cell (from the bottom to the top in Fig.~\ref{fig:setup}A).
-In the following, we express the driving force in terms of the dimensionless Bond number, which is the ratio between $|\mathbf g|$ and the surface forces at the interface of the two fluid phases,
+We drive the flow by a body force density $\rho\mathbf g$ pointing along the shortest dimension of our cell, from the bottom to the top in Fig.~\ref{fig:setup}A. In the following, we express the driving force in terms of the dimensionless Bond number, which is the ratio between $g\equiv|\mathbf g|$ and the surface tension at the interface of the two fluid phases,

-where $\Delta \rho=|\rho_w -\rho_{nw}|$ is the difference in mass density.
-Similarly, we describe the flow rate by the dimensionless capillary number Ca$\equiv \mu_{w} \langle v\rangle/\gamma$, where $\mu_w$ is the dynamic viscosity of the wetting fluid and $\langle v\rangle $ is the average flow speed.
-In addition to varying the surface tension, we perform simulations with gravitational forces of magnitudes in the range $10^{-5}-10^{-3}$.
-All-in-all, our numerical simulations are performed for Bond numbers in the range $0.15$ -- $12.3$.
+where $\rho=(\rho_w +\rho_{nw})/2$ is the mean of the two mass densities.
+The characteristic length $\ell$ is the average gap size between neighboring obstacles, where the neighbors are identified from a Voronoi tessellation.
+In our system, we have that $\ell=8.2$.
+Similarly, we describe the flow rate by the dimensionless Capillary number Ca$\equiv \mu_{w} \langle v\rangle/\gamma$, where $\mu_w$ is the dynamic viscosity of the wetting fluid and $\langle v\rangle $ is the average flow speed.
+In addition to varying the surface tension, we perform simulations with $|g|$ in the range $10^{-5}-10^{-3}$.
+All-in-all, our numerical simulations are performed for Bond numbers in the range $0.15$ -- $29.2$.

-{\bf Results} -- For larger Bond numbers (Bo$>$1), our simulations are consistent with Darcy's law where the average flow rate or Ca is proportional to Bo.
-For simulations with Bo$<$1, the flow is significantly influenced by the surface tension forces and crosses over to a non-Darcian dynamic where Ca $\propto$ Bo$^{\beta}$ with $\beta=1.31$, see Fig.~\ref{fig:multi}A. In addition to the non-Darcy behavior, we observe a broadening of the velocity distribution for low Bond numbers, which in the range of intermediate velocities become more power-law-like.
-However, all the distributions have a marked exponential cutoff, see Fig.~\ref{fig:multi}C-D. Finally note that for large Bond numbers, when the capillary forces are less important, the velocity distributions approach those of the single phase flow.
+{\bf Results} -- For large Bond numbers (Bo$>$1), our simulations are consistent with Darcy's law where the average flow rate is proportional to the applied gravitational force, leading to $Ca \sim Bo$.
+For small Bond numbers (Bo$<$1), the flow is significantly influenced by the surface tension and crosses over to a non-Darcian dynamic where Ca $\propto$ Bo$^{\beta}$ with $\beta=1.31$, consistent with experimental observations \citep{tallakstad2009steady,chevalier2015history, zhang2021quantification}, see Fig.~\ref{fig:multi}A and Supplementary Material S2 Movie.
+For large Bond numbers, the velocity probability density function (pdf) is close to the single phase pdf and follows an exponential distribution (Fig.~\ref{fig:multi}D), as expected \citep{alim2017local}.
+For low Bond numbers, we observe a broadening of the velocity distributions, which in the range of intermediate velocities become more power-law-like.
+This leads to an increase of the velocity variance relative to the mean velocity (Fig.~\ref{fig:multi}B) All the distributions are characterized by a marked exponential cutoff at large values and a plateau at low values (Fig.~\ref{fig:multi}C-D).

 We inject passive tracers ($N=15000$) uniformly through the system in the initial state.
 At a time $t$, the particles reach a position